Monkeypox screening begins at Suvarnabhumi

 Special attention will be given to passengers who live in or travel from countries where monkeypox has been reported in the past 21 days.

 On arriving at Suvarnabhumi airport, travellers are required to scan a QR code to get a "health beware card" for them to fill in.
-Those who have symptoms of monkeypox will go to see a doctor at the nearest hospital.
+Those who have symptoms of monkeypox are put into a monitoring system and then go to see a doctor at the nearest hospital.

 The following are preventive measures against monkeypox suggested by the DDC:

-- Those who return from countries where monkeypox outbreaks have been reported should be monitored for related sysmptoms for 21 days.
+- Those who return from countries where monkeypox outbreaks have been reported should be monitored for related symptoms for 21 days.

-- Wild animals should not be brought from outside the country without proper screening.
+- Wild animals should not be raised or brought from outside the country without proper screening.

 - Avoid direct contact with blood, bodily fluids or blisters of animals infected with the virus.